axa-ch-webhub-cloud/pattern-library/README.md

 ### Guide to for the base components:

-When you create your own
+When you create your own please